siddharthk004/siddharthk004/README.md

 - 👋 Hi, I’m @siddharthk004
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning frontend dev
+- 🌱 I’m currently learning frontend and databases.
 - 💞️ I’m looking to the new Opportunites
 - 📫 How to reach me siddharthkardile5@gmail.com
 - 😄 Pronouns: siddharth